MeysamKarimi/Yekta-Framework/README.md

    2. **IDE-Specific Setup**:
       - If your IDE supports Maven integration, it should automatically recognize the POM configuration and synchronize the project.
 Ensure that your IDE is properly configured for Maven.
 3. **Run the Project**:
    - After building the project, you can run it from your IDE, following the standard Java application execution procedures.
+The executable App file is under src/java/com.dimo.

-Now you're ready to use Yekta framework to create and manipulate test models with ACO, GWO, and Random algorithms.
+Now you are ready to use Yekta framework to create and manipulate test models with ACO, GWO, and Random algorithms.

 ## Usage